-The Women's and Gender Studies' Queer Studies Concentration is an option for students wanting to enhance their understanding of lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) issues or whose undergraduate curriculum or professional goals would be enriched by additional course work in this emerging vibrant field.
-The concentration focuses on LGBTQI+ histories, political movements, aesthetics, arts, cultures, literatures, scholarship, contemporary experiences, and social formations.
+The WGSS Program's Queer Studies Concentration is an option for students wanting to enhance their understanding of lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQIA+) issues or whose undergraduate curriculum or professional goals would be enriched by additional course work in this emerging vibrant field.
+The concentration focuses on LGBTQIA+ histories, political movements, aesthetics, arts, cultures, literatures, scholarship, contemporary experiences, and social formations.
 Students who complete the sequence can apply their knowledge to positions in education, government, nonprofit organizations, activism, journalism, law, public policy, social services, health services, and careers in the humanities and fine arts.
 For more information, please review our Queer Studies Concentration brochure.

 The graduate certificate in Women's, Gender, and Sexuality Studies (WGSS) offers graduate students the opportunity to study gender and its intersections with race, ethnicity, sexuality, class/caste, nationality, dis/ability, and other aspects of identity - within the student's chosen field of study.
 It's an option for students whose interests in gender, sex, and sexuality leads them toward further coursework, theses, and dissertation topics in their home department or school.
 It's also a popular option for those who are looking to advance their coursework in interdisciplinary methods and feminist theories.

 The WGSS graduate certificate requires 12 hours of coursework (four courses) for completion.
 Course electives for the upcoming semester are also posted on the WGSS webpage the week before registration.
 WGSS Graduate Certificate brochure.